sp-soc-leak/FOC/README.md

 ## why only 4 topics

-for FOC, you will have a few quizzes, an MST and Project.
+for FOC, you will have a few quizzes, weekly practicals, an MST and Project.
 The MST, the ONLY written paper for this test, you will oly need to study these 4 topics.
 Unfortunately the module on website is no longer open, and i was a little too late when it came to downloading the content.
 But at the very least you have all the needed content.